Middle-Earth Profiles: Nienor

 Nienor’s background is convoluted and twisted, making her the second most complicated person in her family after Turin.
 She was the third child of Hurin and Morwen, the younger sister of Turin and Lalaith.
-Unlike her brother and sister, Nienor was not born during a time of peace and prosperity, but rather of turmoil and harship.
-Conceived before the Nirneath Arnoediad, she was born during the occupation of Dor-lomin after the allied armies of elves, men, and dwarves lost to Morgoth’s forces from the north.
+Unlike her brother and sister, Nienor was not born during a time of peace and prosperity, but rather of turmoil and hardship.
+Conceived before the Nirneath Arnoediad war, she was born during the occupation of Dor-lomin after the allied armies lost to Morgoth’s forces from the north.

-With her father lost and her brother sent away to Elf kingdom of Doriath before she was born, all Nienor had was her mother and letters from Turin letting them know he was well.
+With her father lost and her brother sent away to the Elf kingdom of Doriath before she was born, all Nienor had was her mother and letters from Turin letting them know he was well.
 After a time, they stopped getting letters from him and between that and the increasing hardship of living in an occupied land, they left Dor-lomin for Doriath.
-Once there, they discovered Turin had left years before and became an outlaw leading a guerilla band against the invading orc armies.
-However, tidings from this had stopped as well and Morwen, constrained by the elves to remain in Doriath for her remaining family’s safety, looked for information regarding her son.
+Once there, they discovered Turin had left years before and became an outlaw leading a guerrilla band against the invading Orc armies.
+However, tidings from this had stopped as well and Morwen, constrained by the Elves to remain in Doriath for her remaining family’s safety, looked for information regarding her son.

 This is how she comes across Turin, finally finding him though she doesn’t know why it means anything to her.
 She is near death after days in the forest of Brethil with no knowledge for how to care for herself and is discovered by her long lost brother.
 Unaware of their relation they eventually fall in love and marry.
 A year after their marriage, Turin goes out to finally kill the dragon that was now coming near Brethil.
 Nienor, again disobeys a command and follows him.
 She finds him lying next to a near-dead Glaurung and thinks him dead.
 The dragon then awakes briefly, removing his amnesia spell with his last words, allowing the woman to remember everything.